 What is a Sibling Project?

 Many of Growing Generations’ intended parents return for a second surrogacy journey.
 This return, referred to as a sibling project, is something we are always very happy to help with.
-Here’s a look at how the process of returning for that sibling journey progresses.
+Here’s a look at how the process of returning to expand your family progresses.

 In most cases, our team will not initiate first contact with you for a sibling journey.
 Occasionally, your surrogate may reach out to us with interest in doing a second journey with her previous intended parents, and in those cases we may reach out to you to see if you have interest in participating.
 Outside of this circumstance, we generally will wait for intended parents to contact us.

 Once you indicate your interest in returning and retain our services, we will begin moving forward.
-If you are using your previous surrogate, you should be aware that she will need to rescreen as if she were a first time surrogate, and you will still have a match meeting.
-The difference is that this meeting is generally done via video call as opposed to in person.
+If you are using your previous surrogate, you should be aware that she will need to re-screen as if she were a first time surrogate, and you will still have a match meeting.
 This screening often comes as a surprise to our returning intended parents, as your surrogate was already screened by the time you met her in your first journey.
 Rest assured, we follow the ASRM and Reproductive Specialist protocol, ensuring that your surrogate is still a great choice to carry your next baby.

 If you choose to match with a new surrogate, it will be much like your first journey in which a surrogate will review/approve your profile and then you will have the opportunity to review/approve hers.
-You’ll also be asked to update your intended parent profile if you choose to work with a new surrogate, as you now have more children that you previously did.
+You’ll also be asked to update your intended parent profile if you choose to work with a new surrogate, as you now have more children than you previously did.
 You’ll receive an estimated wait time for match from your case specialist as you did previously.